C-Loftus/talon-ai-tools/GPT/readme.md

 - See [the list of prompts](lists/staticPrompt.talon-list) for all the prompts that can be used with the `model` command.

+- See [the list of available models](lists/model.talon-list) that can be used to specify which model to use directly in the voice command (e.g., "four o mini explain this").

 - See the [examples file](../.docs/usage-examples/examples.md) for gifs that show how to use the commands.

 - View the [docs](http://localhost:4321/talon-ai-tools/) for more detailed usage and help